B1.5 Round decimal numbers, both terminating and repeating, to the nearest tenth, hundredth, or whole number, as applicable, in various contexts.

 A number can be rounded to a pre-determined place value.
 For example, when purchasing an item for $11.34, the provincial sales tax of 8% is calculated to be $0.907 2.
 However, we will pay $0.91 because the amount is always rounded to the nearest hundredth of a dollar since thousandths and ten-thousandths of a dollar are not part of our coins.

-Students should be presented with a variety of problems that encourage them to think about the effect of rounding on quantity and to choose how to round.
+Students should be presented with a variety of problems that encourage them to think about the effect of rounding on a quantity and to choose how they should round.
 Should they round to the nearest one, the nearest tenth, or the nearest hundredth?
 The choice depends on the context, the meaning of the number and the reasons for rounding.
 For example, a restaurant owner who has tables that are 2.27 m long may, when purchasing tablecloths, round the length to 2.3 m or even 2.5 m to be sure that the tablecloths purchased will be long enough.
 However, when talking to her employees, she can refer to it as the 2 m table.
 In short, it is only after an analysis of the context that one can determine how to do the rounding or at what position the rounding should be done.

 Reading numbers on a calculator is an essential skill, especially since division with a calculator often results in a quotient with a very long decimal part.
-In this case, to better understand the quantity displayed, it may be helpful to round a number (for example, round 0.248,953 2 to 0.25) or replace it with a landmark fraction (for example, 0.248,953 2 is about \frac{1}{4}\).
+In this case, to better understand the quantity displayed, it may be helpful to round a number (for example, round 0.248 953 2 to 0.25) or replace it with a landmark fraction (for example, 0.248 953 2 is about \(\frac{1}{4}\).

 Unfortunately, rounding is too often taught using methods that are meaningless because they deal with numbers and not quantity.
-For example, to round a decimal number to the nearest tenth, students are taught to identify the digit in the position to be rounded and then consider the digit that follows it.
+For example, to round a decimal number to the nearest tenth, students are often taught to identify the digit in the position to be rounded and then consider the digit that follows it.
 If it is greater than or equal to 5, the identified digit is increased by one and the digits that follow are eliminated.

 Note: Since rounding a decimal number requires students to use their decimal number sense, it is important that they have had the opportunity to develop it by representing decimal numbers, placing them on a number line and comparing them.